JhonasV/react-jotai-antd-lab/README.md

+# Lab

+TSS is app to import and export TSS employees

+Client made with ReactJs

+## Technologies
+- React Js
+- Jotai
+- Ant Design
+- Typescript

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).